3 fiction lead magnet ideas to help you attract more readers

 Fiverr

-In general, I find that I get the best results on Fiverr when I can give the designer an example of the type of look I’d like to have.
+In general, I find that I get the best results when I give the designer an example of the type of look I’d like to have.
+Very specific instructions make a big difference, too.

 Designrr